-- For both arrival and dismissal, parents/guardians dropping off or picking up their children from a private vehicle must use the car-rider line in the parking lot closest to the playground.
-The school's main parking lot is reserved for district vehicles during these times. - School personnel will assist students in exiting or entering family vehicles in the car-rider line.
-Parents/guardians should remain in their vehicles so that traffic moves efficiently through the line. - 3.
+- 1. For both arrival and dismissal, parents/guardians dropping off or picking up their children from a private vehicle must use the car-rider line in the parking lot closest to the playground. - 2.
+School personnel will assist students in walking to and from the building. - 3.
+Parents/guardians should remain in their vehicles so that traffic moves efficiently through the line.
+Students are encouraged to open their own doors as an added health and safety precaution. - 4.
 Parents/guardians of car-rider students will be provided with a pick-up card that they can display in their front window to identify their student.
-Parents/guardians without a card will need to show photo identification and sign out their children.
+Parents/guardians without a card may be required to show photo identification and sign out their children in the main office.